 3. The chair of the applicant’s department should submit a brief letter of support, approving the proposal and acknowledging that the applicant’s home department can allow her or him to teach an Aperio seminar instead of his/her regular course.

-4. No more than two Aperio projects will be approved each academic year.
+4. No more than one Aperio project will be approved each academic year.
 Ordinarily, the deadline is the last working day of October.
-If the Steering Committee does not receive two acceptable proposals in the fall, the Center will open a second round of submissions, with a deadline of the last working day of January.
+If the Steering Committee does not receive an acceptable proposal in the fall, the Center will open a second round of submissions, with a deadline of the last working day of January.

 1. Each Aperio project must involve a significant scholarly endeavor in the humanities or fine arts, whether it be editing or translating a text, conducting archival research, or some combination of research, annotation and interpretation.
 The Steering Committee is likely to favor cross-disciplinary projects.